Marko Nunić

-Marko Nunić (born 16 March 1993) is a Slovenian professional footballer who plays as a striker for Primorje.
+Marko Nunić (born 16 March 1993) is a Slovenian professional footballer who plays as a striker for Serie D club Dolomiti Bellunesi.

 Career

 In 2018, Nunić joined Greek side AEL.
 On 14 May 2021, there was an official announcement that his contract was terminated by mutual agreement.

-In October 2021, he signed a contract with Romanian club Dinamo București.
+In October 2021, Nunić signed a contract with Romanian club Dinamo București.
 He was released from Dinamo on 31 January 2022, after five games played in Liga I, without scoring a goal.
 The next day, he signed a contract with Cypriot First Division club PAEEK.

+On 21 August 2023, Nunić joined Serie D side Dolomiti Bellunesi on a free transfer, signing a one-year contract with the Italian club.